 These drugs are GABA receptor agonists (as opposed to antagonists).
 They increase the GABA receptors message to the brain to relax.
 These medications are used for various purpose such as relief of anxiety.
 Drugs in this class include Benzodiazepines like Valium or Xanax and Barbiturates like Phenobarbital.
 So what Thujone does is basically the opposite of taking Valium.
 It tells the brain to wake up!

-One of the most interesting aspects of absinthe is the famous absinthe ritual.
-There are two known rituals for the preparation of absinthe, the traditional French Absinthe Ritual and the Modern or Bohemian Absinthe Ritual.
+One of the most interesting aspects of absinthe it is mixed and prepared or – The Absinthe Ritual.
+The most well known ways to mix absinthe are traditional French Absinthe Ritual and the Modern or Bohemian Absinthe Ritual.